Healthy Homes Assessment Clive

 Clive Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Clive and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory in all Clive and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove compliance with each Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standard that apply or will apply during the tenancy of an apartment rental.

 Beginning 1 July 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers have to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024